magdanolde/RWD-website-project/README.md

+## RWD Applab Website

-## 🐚 MY PROJECT IN A NUTSHELL
+### :shell: PROJECT IN A NUTSHELL

 With this project I have built a website for an app company, Applab.

-Main features of the project
+###  SOLUTIONS APPLIED IN THE PROJECT

-  - responsive website - RWD (using e.g. flexbox, grid, relative units)
+*	responsive website - RWD (using e.g. flexbox, grid, relative units)
-  - mobile-first approach
+*	mobile-first approach
-  - pure HTML & CSS
+*	pure HTML & CSS
-  - semantic HTML
+*	semantic HTML
-  - BEM methodology
+*	BEM methodology
-  - hamburger menu (for mobile & tablet)
+*	hamburger menu (for mobile & tablet)
-  - hover effects
+*	hover effects

+###  SOLUTIONS I STILL WANT TO ADD

+* Mobile & tablet version

-## 💥 SEE MY PROJECT LIVE
+### :boom: PROJECT LIVE

 https://magdanolde.github.io/RWD-website-project/

-## 👩‍💻 TECHNOLOGIES
+### 💻 TECHNOLOGIES

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)

-## 🤝 SPECIALTHANKS
+### 🤝 SPECIALTHANKS

-Thanks to my Mentor - devmentor.pl - for providing me with this task and for code review.
+Thanks to my Mentor - [devmentor.pl](https://devmentor.pl/) - for providing me with this task and for code review.
+If you have any questions feel free to get in touch with me (contact in the profile [readme](https://github.com/magdanolde)).
 The copyright of the design belongs to the respective authors of the content, colorlib.com (https://colorlib.com).